SystemsApproach/private5g/cloud.rst

 6.3.1 Overview
 ~~~~~~~~~~~~~~

-AMP includes one or more portals targeted at different stakeholders,
+AMP includes a set of portals targeted at different stakeholders, with
-with :numref:`Figure %s <fig-amp>` showing the two examples discussed
+:numref:`Figure %s <fig-amp>` showing the two examples: a User Portal
-in the previous section: a User Portal intended for enterprise admins
-who need to manage services delivered to a local site, and an
+intended for enterprise admins who need to manage services delivered
-Operations Portal intended for the ops team responsible for keeping
+to a local site, and an Operations Portal intended for the ops team
-Aether up-to-date and running smoothly.
-Again, other stakeholders
+responsible for keeping Aether up-to-date and running smoothly.
+Other
-(classes of users) are possible, but this distinction does represent a
+stakeholders (classes of users) are possible, but this distinction
-natural division between those that *use* cloud services and those
+represents a natural division between those that *use* cloud services
-that *operate* cloud services.
+and those that *operate* cloud services.

 .. _fig-amp:
 .. figure:: figures/ops/Slide7.png